MiConnell/PyWebUpload/README.md

 Currently set up for SQL Server, but credentials/relevant libraries can be edited to work with any other relational database.

+This is currently not installable, and it will have to be cloned and edited directly in the script.
+The plan is to make this an actual library that can be installed.

 ## Needed Script Edits

 ### Credentials
+Add server/database/user/password

 ### Spreadsheet Columns